Connections

 -

-Create a new connection: Create an AWS or GCP connection, depending on the cloud resources your flow is accessing.
-Select this if you want to define scope, policies, and deploy IAM roles or service accounts for the connection.
+Create a new cloud connection: Create an AWS, Azure, or GCP connection, depending on the cloud resources your flow is accessing.
+Select this if you want to define scope, policies, and deploy IAM roles, applications, or service accounts for the connection.
 You can assign access to other DoiT users in User access.

-Select Create connection from existing permissions when accounts or resources are already connected to DoiT Cloud Intelligence and you only need a connection for flows.
-Select Create connection when you need a dedicated CloudFlow IAM role or service account, custom scope (for example AWS organizational units), or separate policies.
+Select Create connection from existing permissions when accounts, tenants, or resources are already connected to Cloud Intelligence and you only need a connection for flows.
+Oracle Cloud connections always use this option.
+Select Create connection for AWS, Azure, or GCP when you need a dedicated CloudFlow IAM role, application, or service account, custom scope, or separate policies.

 -